w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 /usr/bin/polkadot-prepare-worker
 ```

+If not, make sure that all the binaries are somewhere in your `$PATH`.

 ### Synchronize Chain Data

 You can begin syncing your node by running the following command if you do not want to start in